-Which is the production technique?
-What is the i/p mix at least cost?

-What should be the level of output and price?
-How to take investment decisions?

-How much should the firm advertise
+Which i the production technique?What is the i/p mix at least cost?
+What should be the level of output and price?How to take investment decisions?
+How much should the firm advertise conomics and Managerial economics both are facing identical problems, i.e., problem of scarcity and resource allocation.
+Since labour and capital are always limited it must find way for effective utilizing of these resources.

-MANAGERIAL ECONOMICS RELATED WITH OTHER DISCIPLINES Managerial Economics and Traditional Economics
+MANAGERIAL ECONOMICS RELATED WITH OTHER DISCIPLINES Managerial

+Economics and Traditional Economics